Eliza Haywood: As a publisher

 King notes that the 18th-century definition of "publisher" could also cover bookselling.
 King is uncertain whether Haywood produced the books and pamphlets that she sold (as Spedding indicates) or whether she was a bookseller, especially for her own early productions.
 Haywood sometimes collaborated on publishing so as to share the costs, as she did with Cogan on The Virtuous Villager.
-In any case, Haywood was certainly a bookseller, for many and various works "to be had" at the Sign of Fame did not bare her imprint.
+In any case, Haywood was certainly a bookseller, for many and various works "to be had" at the Sign of Fame did not bear her imprint.

 Works by Haywood

 Collections by Eliza Haywood published before 1850: